elliottlash12/UD_Old_Irish-CritMinorGlossesMilan/README.md

 The  from the Old Irish "Minor Glosses" are a heterogenous collection of glosses from Latin manuscripts written between the 7th and the 10th centuries.
 The Latin texts, which have not been parsed,include a number of important Medieval genres: computistics, New and Old testament commentary as well as the Bible itself, patristic works, classical Roman literature (esp.
 Virgil), canon law, grammatical treatises etc.

+Each manuscript in the treebank has its own prefix which precedes the sentence number in the sent_id field.
 The following texts are currently available: \
 S0023: Laon Cassiodorus Minor Glosses (16 sentences). \
-S0050: Turin Mark Commentary Minor Glosses (sentences 1—50).
+S0050: Turin Mark Commentary Minor Glosses (sentences 1—50 of 115).

 Tokenization, Lemmatization and morphological annotation is derived from the CorPH annotation (Stifter et al. 2021) and conversion to UD CONLLU format was designed by Elliott Lash (Georg-August-Universität Göttingen).
 Data from Corpus Palaeohibernicum was downloaded as csv files and then reformatted as CONLLU with two python scripts.
 The syntactic annotation is wholly new.
 Except for certain modifiers which were tagged automatically, the head and deprel columns for each word were added manually by Elliott Lash and Wai Ying (Ruby) Ku.
 The deps column was filled in automatically.